iainquayle/birch/README.md

 y = { ..x, a = 1 }
 ```

-Shown is the spread operator, which only one of is allowed, and which will copy fields but will be overridden by specified fields.
+The spread operator is shown, only one of which is allowed, and copies fields, although specified fields will override the copied ones.

-### typing
+### Typing

 ```
 t = {a: u32, b: i32}
 ```

-### access
+### Access

-Single element access is done using the calling syntax, ie dot notation.
+Single-element access right now uses double dot access, though this is likely to change.

 ```
-s.a
+s..a
 ```

-Destructuring is done by curly braces, and aliasing is done by the as keyword.
+Destructuring uses curly braces, and aliasing uses the `as` keyword.

 ```
 {a, b} = s
 {a, b as c} = s
 ```

-It may be changed such that in order to alias a field, it uses a '=' sign instead of the 'as' keyword.
+This might be changed such that aliasing a field uses an `=` sign instead of the `as` keyword.
-Though this may be confusing.
+However, this might be confusing.

 ```
 {a, c = b} = s
 ```

-## sum types/unions
+## Sum Types/Unions

-Sums (chuch sums) are akin to variants/tagged unions in other languages.
+Sums (Church sums) are akin to variants/tagged unions in other languages.

-(These may not be implemented in the first version of the compiler.)
+(These might not be implemented in the first version of the compiler.)

-### instantiation
+### Instantiation

-The value returned is essentially a defered function call.
+The value returned is essentially a deferred function call.
 The syntax for this is not yet fully decided.

 ```
-if expression then {a x y} else {b x}
+if expression then {a . x . y} else {b . x}
 ```

-### typing
+### Typing

 ```
-t = {a types | b types }
+t = {a . types | b . types }
 ```

-### access
+### Access

 ```
-out = x {
+out = x..{
     | a = x => y => expression
     | b | c = y => expression
     | _ = expression
 }
 ```

-## arrays
+## Arrays

-### instantiation
+### Instantiation

-arrays are instantiated by square brackets, and are fixed.
+Arrays are instantiated using square brackets and have a fixed size.

 ```
 \[1, 2, 3\]
 ```

-and to get an updated array, the spread operator can be used.
+To get an updated array, the spread operator can be used.

 ```
 \[..a, i = 0, j = 1\]
 ```

-it would be nice to support this syntax for vectors, however there is no operator overloading yet or planned, so how that would work is not yet decided.
+It would be nice to support this syntax for vectors; however, there is no operator overloading yet, nor is any planned, so it is undecided how that would work.

-### typing
+### Typing

 ```
 t1 = \[u32; 3\]
 ```

-### access
+### Access

-access is done by square brackets.
+Access is done using square brackets.

 ```
 a\[0\]
 ```

-## named data
+## Named Data

-NOT sure if this will be implemented yet.
+It is not yet certain if this will be implemented.

-This is not decided yet, but it would be nice to have a way to name data, and have it be restricted to only be used in certain functions.
+The details are not decided, but it would be nice to have a way to name data and restrict it to only be used in certain functions.
-Aswell the syntax for this would be different.
+Also, the syntax for this would be different.

-### instantiation
+### Instantiation

-Data can be named, or anonymous:
+Data can be named or anonymous:

 ```
 x = 1
-y = A 1 //not like this
+y = A 1 // Not like this
 x != y
 ```

-This facilitates function use restriction.
+This facilitates restricting function usage.

-### typing
+### Typing

 ```
 t = A: u32
 ```

-### access
+### Access

-Access is not fully decided yet, but it would be nice to syntaxtically skip needing to reference the name part of the data.
+The access mechanism is undecided, but it would be convenient to syntactically avoid referencing the name part of the data.
-This may be possible, but it may also be an issue for type inference.
+This might be possible, but it could also pose an issue for type inference.

-## types
+## Types

-### casting
+### Casting

-casting of basic types will use the to keyword.
+Casting basic types will use the `to` keyword.
-(how this will work exactly will be decided by decisions on function overloading)
+(How exactly this will work depends on decisions regarding function overloading).

-as well, casting will be explicit.
+Also, casting will be explicit.

-### reinterpretation
+### Reinterpretation

-## control flow
+## Control Flow

-### if
+### If

-If is an expression, and will return a value.
+`if` is an expression and returns a value.
-They follow the if then else pattern.
+It follows the `if then else` pattern.

 ```
 if x == 1 then x else y
 ```

-### match
+### Match

-There isnt a match ecpression yet but likely will be.
+There isn't a `match` expression yet, but there likely will be.

-## blocks
+## Blocks

-Blocks are list a of statements, culminating in an expression.
+Blocks are a list of statements culminating in an expression.

 ```
 _ =
     x = 1;
     y = 2;
     x + 1
 ;
 ```

-Right now statements are separated by semicolons, however this will change to be less verbose.
+Currently, statements are separated by semicolons; however, this will likely change to be less verbose.

-## scoping
+## Scoping

 Everything is an expression except for assignments.
-Even blocks, which always culminate with an expression which is the return value.
+Even blocks culminate with an expression, which serves as the return value.

 ```
 _ = (